How Biden and Trump compare on border crossings and immigration

 Why We Wrote This

 Immigration is a top issue in the U.S. presidential race amid questions about the pace of illegal border crossings and candidate track records.
-Here’s what the available data tell us.
+Here’s what the available data tells us.

 A report last month from the nonpartisan Migration Policy Institute says “the rapid increase in arrivals in recent years reflects ongoing crises in the Americas,” and instability elsewhere in the world.
 Other reasons cited include a strong U.S. economy, sophisticated smuggling networks, and the perception that the Biden administration’s policies are more welcoming.